-The world of digital video continues to grow year on year and we continue to observe and deliberate on the various trends and technologies that are evolving within this burgeoning market.
-2017 was certainly a pivotal year for digital video, with internet ad spend finally surpassing TV ad spend for the first time.
+The world of digital video marketing continues to grow year on year and we continue to observe and deliberate on the various trends and technologies that are evolving within this burgeoning market.
+2017 was certainly a pivotal year for online videos, with internet ad spend finally surpassing TV ad spend for the first time.
 2018 looks to be another exciting and perhaps even defining year for digital video.

-Let’s take a look at ten of the big trends that have got us talking.
+Let’s take a look at ten of the big video marketing trends that have got us talking.

 The growth of native video content across social media platforms has precipitated a huge demand for transcribed videos, with as much as 85% of Facebook’s 8 billion daily video views may be taking place without any sound.
 This is a hard stat to pin down but whatever the figure actually is, it’s significant and growing.
 This is partly to do with the way people consume social media video directly in their feeds without turning the sound on (Facebook mutes video in user’s feeds).